Skip to main content

 Requirements

-It is recommended to run jobs in a docker container, so you need to install docker first.
-And make sure that the docker daemon is running.
+Currently the runner supports run in two modes.
+One is running in docker container, another is running in host.
+It is recommended to run jobs in a docker container, if you chose this mode, you need to install docker first and make sure that the docker daemon is running.

 Other OCI container engines which are compatible with Docker's API should also work, but are untested.